seikaikyo/DOUGA/README.md

 # YouTube Playlist Downloader

 This Python script downloads videos from specified YouTube playlists, ensuring that only new videos since the last download are fetched.
+It now supports Unicode characters in JSON output, making it more useful for non-ASCII languages.

 ## Features

 - Automatically downloads new videos from YouTube playlists.
 - Organizes videos into separate folders for each playlist.
 - Maintains a download history to prevent redundancy, including the file path.
+History now correctly displays non-ASCII characters.

 ## Recent Changes

+- Enhanced JSON output to support Unicode characters, allowing correct display of non-ASCII characters like Chinese.
 - Fixed a JSON parsing error and enhanced error handling for more reliable operations.
 - Improved compatibility with various playlist formats.